 Two urgent Texas points:

-- Firstly, if you were served with a Texas debt lawsuit, missing your answer deadline can lead to a default judgment—so don’t ignore the citation.
+- If you were served with a Texas debt lawsuit, missing your answer deadline can lead to a default judgment—so don’t ignore the citation.

-- Secondly, if you need help responding to suit while you evaluate bankruptcy, our credit card lawsuit defense in Texas resource explains what timing mistakes to avoid.
+- If you need help responding to suit while you evaluate bankruptcy, our credit card lawsuit defense in Texas resource explains what timing mistakes to avoid.

 What’s the step-by-step process to deal with gambling debt before and during a Texas bankruptcy?